 But of all the Royal weddings in the 21st century, which wedding dress has attracted the most attention?

-To find out, engagement ring specialists at Steven Stone analysed global, UK, and US search volumes using data from AHREFs.
-Analysing the average monthly search volumes from around the globe, we can reveal the world’s 10 favourite wedding dresses from the British Royal Family.
+To uncover this, engagement ring specialists at UK retailer Steven Stone analysed average monthly search volumes using data from Ubersuggest.
+As a result, we’re excited to reveal the top 10 favourite wedding dresses from the British Royal Family, based on global search trends.

-Meghan Markle’s wedding dress is officially the most searched for wedding dress in the British Royal family, with a whopping 20,000 searches per month globally.
+Kate Middleton’s wedding dress is officially the most searched for wedding dress in the British Royal family, with a whopping 33,100 searches per month globally.

 After months of speculation, Meghan Markle’s wedding dress was finally revealed as she stepped out at St George’s Chapel at Windsor Castle in 2018.